Speakly Review: Does It Actually Help You Become Fluent?

 Yes, you can use Speakly for free.
 There is a free version that offers limited access to Speakly’s content.
 You can also sign up for a free 7-day trial to use all of Speakly’s features and study all of its content.

-Yes, you can learn multiple languages on Speakly if you buy a 6-month, 12-month, or lifetime subscription.
+You can learn multiple languages on Speakly if you buy a 6-month, 12-month, or lifetime subscription.
 You only get access to one language if you have a monthly or 3-month subscription.

 To write this Speakly review, I signed up and tested the app for several hours.
 I tried each of the features and also explored the different activities available.
 I read through other reviews and comments from Speakly users to see their thoughts as well, but all of the opinions in this Speakly review are my own.
 I am not an employee of Speakly and Speakly did not sponsor or pay for this review in any way.